goToMain/libosdp/doc/osdpctl/configuration.rst

 -  C: Compliance
 -  NI: Number of Items

-Refer to the `capabilities document </doc/osdp-pd-capabilities.md>`__ for details on each of the fields and various function codes.
+Refer to the `capabilities document`_ for details on each of the fields and various function codes.

+.. _capabilities document: ../protocol/pd-capabilities.html